Poetry Prompts

 - Write a poem inspired by the Marc Chagall painting at the bottom of this page.
 The painting is called "The Poet", and maybe there's something here about the poet as a listener and the kind of listening that goes into creative works.
 Or maybe you see something else entirely, maybe not even a poet at all.
 Don't feel the need to be influenced by the title.
 Take some time to notice the style, the colors, the details, the overall feeling.
 Listen to what the piece is saying to you.
 Write either from your own perspective or the character's perspective.

 - Write about something you want people to know about you, something that shows we are individuals and not stereotypes; or write a poem addressing stereotypes in any way.
 More and more, we're hearing poets speak to the many ways they (and all of us) are individuals who defy stereotypes.
-Listen to the poems below.
-Share them.
-Think about how you and others connect with them.
-You might want to write about that, you might want to add your own voice and perspective to this growing form, or you might have reasons for not doing that.
+Listen to the poems below for inspiration:

-- Read this selection of Just Because... poems by International Rescue Committee youth.
+- Just Because... poems by International Rescue Committee youth

 Listen to these voices, then listen from within.

 - Think about how listening inspires and impacts you.
-What does it mean to you?
-What can you tell us about it?
-Think about listening from any angle:
+What do you feel inspired to share?
+Think about listening from any angle: interpersonal listening, inner listening, listening to sounds, listening to music, or listening to nature.

 - Think about listening from your unique perspective.
 What have you noticed?
 What have learned?
 What do you have to tell us about listening?